 The Status-Quo: Faster in being Reactive – but not yet Proactive

 Companies that I deal with have to solve the same problems and questions as described in the intro when it comes to performance management.
 Let’s have a look at the typical process when pushing a new release into production.
-Each team has a different way to react to problems as fast as possible in case anything goes wrong:
+Each team has a different way of reacting to problems as fast as possible in case anything goes wrong:

 - The Operations Team may use as many as fifteen different tools to watch every aspect of the application.
 As soon as something is seen amiss everyone springs into action to try and identify the problem.
 Once the issue is isolated the deployment change is backed out.
 A feedback loop is started as teams try to determine the root cause.